jtkovacs/jtkovacs.github.io/REFS/TOCS/UML_TOC.md

 ## Associations

-Captures type and multiplicity of relationships between objects of two classes; self-association is possible.
+Captures relationships between objects of two classes.
+Self-association is possible.

+### Association types

-### Composition
+#### Composition

-Objects in one class ‘belong’ to objects in another class; denoted with a solid diamond on the association, default multiplicity `1..1`.
-No PK needed!
+Objects in one class ‘belong’ to objects in another class.
+Denoted with a solid diamond on the association.
+Default multiplicity `1..1`, no PK needed.

-### Aggregation
+#### Aggregation

 Objects might ‘belong’ to at most one object of another class; denoted with an empty diamond on the association.
 PK required.

-Also note the multiplicity of associations:
+### Multiplicity of associations

 - `1..1`
 - `m..n`